Become a humanitarian aid worker abroad

 The need for international aid and the requests put to the International Red Cross and Red Crescent Movement determine when the Finnish Red Cross posts aid workers abroad.
 Aid worker vacancies are filled based on the skills required for the mission and the person’s suitability for the task, and they are also affected by aid worker availability.

-The International Red Cross and Red Crescent Movement is invested in developing the competence of its aid workers, which means that aid workers may progress and develop into a humanitarian aid project leader through various learning opportunities in the course of their career.
+The International Red Cross and Red Crescent Movement is invested in developing the competence of its aid workers, which means that aid workers may progress and develop into a humanitarian aid project leaders through various learning opportunities in the course of their career.

-The Red Cross encourages employers to enable their employees to participate in international aid missions, because we think that serving on an international aid mission supports an employee’s professional development and thus works to improve the disaster readiness and preparedness of the different sectors of Finnish society.
+The Finnish Red Cross encourages employers to enable their employees to participate in international aid missions, because we think that serving on an international aid mission supports an employee’s professional development and thus works to improve the disaster readiness and preparedness of the different sectors of Finnish society.

 Please make sure that you meet the minimum requirements.
 If you do not meet all of the requirements yet, develop your professional and other competence and apply only when you meet all of the minimum requirements.